benthorpe33/HawksInternAppProject/README.md

 # Hawks Intern Project

-## Completed as part of my application to an internship with the Atlanta Hawks
+## Completed as part of my application to an internship with the Atlanta Hawks for summer 2023

 ### Contents: